-Catherine Rush – Cooking, Fiber Arts, Gardening & Birds, Life Stories, Music, Pet Connections, Positive Living, and Writing
+Catherine Rush – Cooking, Fiber Arts, Fine Arts, Flower Arranging, Gardening & Birds, Life Stories, Men’s Club, Music, Pet Connections, Positive Living and Writing

 Cathy graduated from Indiana Wesleyan University with a master’s degree in business management and is also a former Special Education teacher.
 She retired after a 38 year career supporting persons with disabilities and the aging population.
 Cathy’s creativity, along with her experience as a teacher and advocate for the elderly and people with disabilities, inspires her to teach a multitude of classes including sewing, woodworking, playing the piano and teaching piano lessons.
 Her passion is helping people reach their highest potential and developing new creative outlets to express themselves.

 Lexi is a professional photographer who graduated from Ohio University with Bachelor’s Degrees in Photojournalism and Spanish, with an Anthropology Minor.
 She has over 14 years of experience in the study and practice of photography.
 Lexi has facilitated photographic workshops for people with mental health conditions and physical disabilities, and at-risk youth.
 She also teaches youth photography classes, and has done freelance work for a variety of newspapers.
 Lexi also enjoys shooting events and weddings.
 She was drawn to photography early in life as an accessible creative medium powerful enough to create positive change, on an individual to global scale.
 She is passionate about photography and educating people to use photography as a tool for creative expression and evolving how we see the world around us.